informatics-isi-edu/ermrestjs/docs/user-docs/pseudo-column-template.md

 ### Accessing Sources (Wait For)

-If you want to access any extra `"sources"` you need to list them in the `wait_for`.
+If you want to access any extra `"sources"`, you need to list them in the `wait_for` of the pseudo-column.
 This will delay the processing of the pseudo-column value until the data for all the pseudo-columns defined in the `wait_for` list are available.

 ```javascript
 {